 But what’s new?
 And which is right for you?
 Let’s take a look and see.

-MacBook Air vs MacBook Pro: The glorious Touch Bar
+MacBook Air vs MacBook Pro: Touch Bar and Touch ID

 Related: Best laptops